Skip to main content

 ] );

-D. The extension uses WordPress recommended method to create a custom table, which means if the table already exists, the code will do nothing.
+D. The extension uses WordPress's recommended method to create a custom table, which means if the table already exists, the code will do nothing.
 Although, it's recommended to run the code that creates custom tables only when activating your plugin, like this:

 register_activation_hook( __FILE__, function() {